 The agency will hold a public hearing on Thursday, September 26 at 6 p.m. at the Doyline High School Cafeteria, 376 College St., to consider two proposed control measures: timber removal and modification of the Lake Bistineau control structure.

 Details related to the attached report will be the primary topic of discussion, but attendees will also have an opportunity to discuss all aspects of Lake Bistineau management with LDWF representatives.

-The Louisiana Department of Wildlife and Fisheries is charged with managing and protecting Louisiana's abundant natural resources.
-For more information, visit us at www.wlf.louisiana.gov on Facebook at www.facebook.com/ldwffb or follow us on Twitter @LDWF.
+The Department of Wildlife and Fisheries is charged with managing and protecting many of Louisiana's abundant natural resources.
+For more information, visit us at www.wlf.louisiana.gov, on Facebook at www.facebook.com/ldwffb or follow us on Twitter @LDWF.

 For more information contact Ashley Wethey at email@example.com or 225-765-2396.